Rakeela/dragora-notes/medical-news-archive.md

 https://apnews.com/article/gene-therapy-business-science-health-b2b670011d52968c9f21d30ca2ca7fae - Newer methods may boost gene therapy's use for more diseases - Retrieved 2021-6-2.
 Commentary:  Nothing ground-breaking here, but I'm glad to see media discussion of gene vectors.
 I think gene therapy is someday going to be seen as a form of basic medical service in a more protean society.

+https://www.foxnews.com/health/israeli-scientists-extend-mices-lives-aim-humans-next - Israeli scientists extend mice's lives by 23%, aim for humans next - Retrieved 2021-6-2.
+Commentary:  I feel obligated to record this.
+It's about the use of SIRT-6 to improve aging metabolisms.
+Anti-aging isn't just one thing, and all the different things it is have to be advanced.

 ---
 Back to [[News-Archive]]